 What’s the use of goodness–

 What’s the use of doing anything–

 Final Thoughts on The Optimist's Creed

 The world would be a better place with more optimists.
 People would be healthier, happier and more successful.
 There would be more gratitude and less anxiety and stress.
 That world sounds like a pretty good place to me.

 I have also turned many of the inspirational lines from the optimists creed into images ready for sharing on Pinterest, Instagram or any other social media platform.
-So feel free to grab them and share them to your social media.
+So feel free to grab them and share them with your social media followers.

 I was able to fit many of the images int the body of the article.
 The ones that didn't fit are stacked below.
 Enjoy.